confluentinc/ksql/docs/tutorials/clickstream-docker.rst

 Load the Streaming Data to KSQL
 -------------------------------

 #.
-Launch the KSQL CLI
+Launch the KSQL CLI:

     .. code:: bash